aleen42/PersonalWiki/post/float_clear/float_clear.md

 ### Clear

-`clear` attribute means that a element can clear floated elements in the left or right, or both.
+`clear` attribute means that an element can clear floated elements in the left or right or both.

 Before adding `clear`, we can see that a `div4`has `div3` floated in the left side, and `div2` floated in the right.